Buildings and architecture of Bristol: Georgian period

-Regency (early 19th century)
+Regency period

 The term Regency architecture refers primarily to buildings of the early 19th century, when George IV was still prince regent, and also to later buildings of the Victorian period which were designed in the same style.
 It follows closely on from the neo-classical Georgian style of architecture, adding an elegance and lightness of touch.
 Many buildings in the Regency style have a white painted stucco facade and an entryway to the main front door—usually coloured black—framed by two columns.
 Regency houses were typically built as terraces or crescents, often in a setting of trees and shrubs.
 Elegant wrought iron balconies and bow windows were also fashionable.
 An instigator of this style was John Nash, whose most notable work in Bristol is Blaise Hamlet, a complex of small cottages surrounding a green.
 It was built around 1811, for the retired employees of Quaker banker and philanthropist John Scandrett Harford, who owned Blaise Castle House.
 The cottages are now owned by the National Trust.

 The Clifton and Cotham areas provide examples of the developments from the Georgian to the Regency style, with many fine terraces and villas facing the road, and at right angles to it.
 In the early 19th century, the romantic medieval gothic style appeared, partially as a backlash to the symmetry of Palladianism, and can be seen in buildings such as Bristol City Museum and Art Gallery, Royal West of England Academy, and The Victoria Rooms.
 St Mary on the Quay church was built between 1839 and 1843, by Richard Shackleton Pope, as a Catholic apostolic chapel for the Irvingite congregation: it is now a Roman Catholic church.

-Victorian (late 19th century)
+Victorian period

 The Victorian era saw further expansion of the city, both in its industrial heartland around the docks and in the suburbs, particularly in Clifton.
+Between 1849 and 1870, five large stone buildings were erected by George Müller to care for 2,050 orphans in his Ashley Down orphanage.
+Cabot Tower is situated in a public park on Brandon Hill.
+It was built in 1897 by William Venn Gough in memory of John Cabot, 400 years after he set sail from Bristol and landed on what is now Canada.

 Palatial squares were developed for the prosperous middle classes.
 Italianate and Grecian villas, made with Bath Stone and sitting in their own gardens, were built in areas such as Clifton Down.
 At the same time, hundreds of acres of working class and artisan homes were built, especially in the south and east of the city.
 To support the growing population, public service buildings such as the Beaufort Hospital (now Glenside), schools such as Clifton College and public houses such as the Mauretania Public House were constructed.

-Between 1849 and 1870, five large stone buildings were erected by George Müller to care for 2,050 orphans in his Ashley Down orphanage.

-Cabot Tower is situated in a public park on Brandon Hill.
-It was built in 1897 by William Venn Gough in memory of John Cabot, 400 years after he set sail from Bristol and landed on what is now Canada.